sn2b/game-of-trust/README.md

 ## The leaderboard

-The leaderboard will be on a Pages site here: [Link coming]
+The leaderboard will be on a Pages site here: https://sn2b.github.io/game-of-trust/

 ## How to contribute